 Institute of Chartered Accountants in England and Wales (ICAEW)

 Institute of Chartered Accountants of Scotland (ICAS)

 Association of Chartered Certified Accountants (ACCA)

 There are also some qualifications that are considered lower-tier, and members of such bodies, such as the Association of Accounting Technicians (AAT), are not considered professionally-qualified accountants.

 Most companies will charge you a fixed monthly (or sometimes annual) fee.
 The fee will largely depend on what is included within your package, the reputation of the firm, the level of service and the effectiveness of its sales process.

 Be sure to benchmark what is included in each package against each other.
-For example, some packages include a an annual self-assessment, while others can charge anywhere from £95 to £300+ for a self-assessment depending on its complexity.
+For example, some packages include an annual self-assessment, while others can charge anywhere from £95 to £300+ for a self-assessment depending on its complexity.

-When doing your diligence, look for signs of good communication, such as timely responses, clear and professional language and good rapport.
+When doing your due diligence, look for signs of good communication, such as timely responses, clear and professional language and good rapport.